 “For many, receiving a cancer diagnosis can be as devastating to the psyche as the cancer itself is to the body.
 Given how many of our lives have been affected, it’s hard to imagine that cancer was once so shamed,” said Allison Abrams, LCSW-R. “Awareness and advocacy have played and continue to play essential roles in prevention, early detection, and treatment advances.”

-Among these treatment options are therapy alternatives that are gaining popularity.
+Among these cancer treatments are therapy alternatives that are gaining popularity.
 However, these can do more harm than good.
 In fact, cancer therapy alternatives increase the risk of mortality instead of helping with the treatment of the illness.

 The Journal of the National Cancer Institute (JNCI) recently published a study stating that patients who opt for alternative therapies to treat curable and common types of cancer rather than going for doctor-recommended medical treatments raise their risk of fatality.
 Some of the conventional forms of therapeutic regimens include radiation, chemotherapy, and surgery.
 On the other hand, alternative therapies are those unproven methods, usually executed by non-medical entities.

-Often, the media would throw in every once in a while “success” stories of people with cancer who have taken the route of trusting their sickness to alternative therapies, either with or without conventional treatments.
-After all, it is every patient’s prerogative to choose their mode of treatment that they consider would provide more acceptable and promising outcomes.
-However, these people are usually not fully informed with a detailed cons list of choosing an alternative therapy for cancer treatment.
+Often, the media would throw in every once in a while “success” stories of people with cancer who have taken the route of trusting their sickness to alternative therapies, either with or without conventional cancer treatments.
+After all, it is every patient’s prerogative to choose the mode of approach that they consider would provide more acceptable and promising outcomes.
+However, these people are usually not fully informed with a detailed cons list of choosing an alternative therapy for cancer treatments.

 Is Going Natural Better?

-The most prominent selling point of alternative treatment advocates in dealing with not only testicular cancer but also all sorts of cancer, in general, is that their products or processes are all natural.
-More so, these advocates are actively claiming that if compared to what they’re offering, traditional medical therapies are harmful because of being toxic to the individual.
+The most prominent selling point of alternative cancer treatment advocates in dealing with not only testicular cancer but also all sorts of cancer, in general, is that their products or processes are all-natural.
+More so, these advocates of natural cancer treatments are actively claiming that if compared to what they’re offering, traditional medical therapies are harmful because of being toxic to the individual.

 The truth is, a lot of conventional treatments given to cancer patients were initially derivatives of natural substances in the environment.
 One typical example is the chemotherapeutic drug that inhibits cancer growth known as Taxol, created from the elements found in the leaves of Pacific yew trees.